These keto brownies are super fudgy, topped with raspberries to give them a unique twist on your original brownie recipe.

 - Melt the butter until hot, chop the chocolate into small chunks, place into a heat proof bowl and pour the melted butter over the top.
 Leave the mixture for 5 minutes to melt the chocolate, then mix together.

-- In another bowl, whisk together the eggs and erythritol, and beat very very well.
+- In another bowl, whisk together the eggs, vanilla and erythritol, and beat very very well.
 Slowly add in the almond flour and cocoa mixture until combined.
 Add in the melted chocolate and butter ganache, and pour into a 5” X 8” slice tin.
 Place your fresh raspberries on top of the brownie mixture in an even arrangement.

 - Cook for 20 minutes, then remove from the oven, and drop it down hard against the bench to level out the brownie, cover with salt flakes and return to the oven for 10 minutes.
 Remove and let cool and slice into 15 slices (4 horizontal slices, 2 vertical)